In-School Programs & Projects

 ASAP! brings together composers with school choruses, bands, orchestras, and music students of all levels.
 The goal is to compose a piece of music collaboratively with students and teachers that can be performed in a region-wide concert.
 During each school visit the composer uses different methods to stimulate material from the students and teachers, which ultimately inspire and influence the final composition.

-In collaboration with and funded by:
+Litchfield Schools in collaboration with and funded by:

 ASAP!’s Nurturing Young Artists